Marigold

 Drawer

-The <Drawer> component is a flexible UI element used to present additional content is a side-in panel, typically from the edge of the screen.
+The <Drawer> component is a flexible UI element used to present additional content in a slide-in panel, typically from the edge of the screen.
 Unlike dialogs, it doesn't block interaction with the rest of the page, making it ideal for non-modal interactions.

-Key features of the <Drawer> component include customizable placemnt, adjustable sizes and abilitly to remain non-modal for uninterrupted page interaction.
+Key features of the <Drawer> component include adjustable sizes and the ability to remain non-modal for uninterrupted page interaction.

 Anatomy